bfetler/project_management/README.md

 + feature tracking, bug tracking
 + design review
 + email, talk to each other (human communication)
-+ software source code tools: git, feature / test / production branches
++ software source code tools: git, branching (for features, tests, production)
-+ get metrics: measure time to complete items, depends on complexity
++ get metrics: measure time to complete items (depends on complexity)

 Once definitions are set:
 + Do high priority items first, the ones in scope for phase or project.